 - No Security Groups: Firewall rules as defined in Security Groups cannot be enforced in vCenter VMs. - There is a known issue regarding VNC ports, preventing VMs with ID 89 to work correctly through VNC.
 This is being addressed here. - OpenNebula treats snapshots a tad different from VMware.
 OpenNebula assumes that they are independent, whereas VMware builds them incrementally.
-This means that OpenNebula will still present snapshots that are no longer valid if one of their parent snapshots are deleted, and thus revert operations applied upon them will fail. - For VNC to work properly, please install VMware Tools (for Windows) or Open Virtual Machine Tools (for nix). - No files in context: Passing entire files to VMs is not supported, but all the other CONTEXT sections will be honored - Cluster name cannot contain spaces
+This means that OpenNebula will still present snapshots that are no longer valid if one of their parent snapshots are deleted, and thus revert operations applied upon them will fail. - No files in context: Passing entire files to VMs is not supported, but all the other CONTEXT sections will be honored - Cluster name cannot contain spaces - vCenter credential password cannot have more than 22 characters

-There are two simple steps needed to configure OpenNebula so it can interact with vCenter:
+There are a few simple steps needed to configure OpenNebula so it can interact with vCenter: